mateusadada/confeitaria-dona-lucia-udesc/README.md

 ## 🚀 Starting

-> [!NOTE]
-> In development

-This repository contains the solved exercises from Project Management course in the fifth semester.
+This repository contains the project for the Project Management course in the fifth semester.
+Our project involves the development of a website for Confeitaria Dona Lúcia, aimed at optimizing the management of recipes, inventory control, and cash flow.
+The system is designed with a friendly and intuitive interface, using soft colors and a simplified layout to provide a pleasant user experience.

+The site offers features that help the confectioner organize recipes in a centralized manner, calculate production costs, monitor the inflow and outflow of materials, and manage finances effectively.
+The primary goal is to simplify management and promote more efficient administration, leading to productivity improvements and potentially increased profits.

 ## 📚 Features

-> [!NOTE]
-> In development

-Used during the evolution of exercises:
+Used during the evolution of the project:

+- **Centralized Recipe Management**: All recipes are stored in a single, organized database, making it easy to find and follow production processes.
+- **Inventory Control**: Keep track of raw material and product stock levels with alerts for low inventory, ensuring you never run out of essential supplies.
+- **Cost Management**: A built-in calculator helps determine product pricing based on ingredient costs and other expenses, aiding in effective financial planning.
+- **Cash Flow Monitoring**: Visualize income and expenses through detailed financial reports, providing a clear picture of the bakery's financial health.
+- **User-Friendly Interface**: The website uses a clean and intuitive design with soft pastel colors, making navigation easy even for users with minimal technical skills.

 ## 📋 Prerequisites

-No software installation on your computer is required; all you need to do is access the site directly through your browser.
-This ensures convenience and immediate access to the available information and resources.
+No software installation on your computer is required; simply access the site directly through your browser.
+This approach ensures convenience and immediate access to the system's features and information.
+The site is compatible with modern browsers such as Chrome, Firefox, and Edge, and does not require additional updates or plug-ins for basic functionality.

 ## 🛠️ Built with

-> [!NOTE]
-> In development

-* [Python 3](https://www.python.org/) - The programming language used.
-  * Flask
-* React.JS
-* Tailwind CSS
-* Vercel
-* Supabase (PostgreSQL)
-* Daisy UI
+* [HTML](https://en.wikipedia.org/wiki/HTML5), [CSS](https://en.wikipedia.org/wiki/CSS), and [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - The foundational technologies used for building and styling the front end of the website.
+* [Supabase](https://supabase.com/) - An open-source backend service used for database management and handling data storage efficiently.

 ## ✒️ Author